WSU-kduncan/cicd-KGallo-H/README.md

 # Part 3

 To pull an image from your docker repository first login to you docker account on your ubuntu instance, also make sure docker is installed with `sudo apt install docker.io`.
 Then use `sudo docker pull username/repositoryName:tagname` or `sudo docker pull username/repositoryName` to pull your image.
-Once the image is pulled you can use `sudo docker run -dit --name containerName -p host_port:container_port username/repositoryName` to run the container
+Once the image is pulled you can use `sudo docker run -dit --name containerName -p host_port:container_port username/repositoryName` to run the container.